 It is WPA's opinion that Alternative C, the San Ramon Way Passenger Vehicle Alternative should be rejected as an alternative by the Planning Department.
-As described in the DSEIR, San Ramon
+As described in the DSEIR, San Ramon Way currently terminates just west of the Project site and that the WPA owns the 10-foot wide parcel that separates the end of the street and the Project site.
+Implementation of this alternative would require purchase of this parcel by the Developer or the City.

-Case No. 2018-007883ENV 4.F-31 February 2020
+Case No. 2018-007883ENV 4.F-31 Balboa Reservoir Project March 2020 Responses to Comments